google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

 ### Web Push Protocol and Endpoints

-The beauty of the Push API standard is that you should be able to take the **subscriptionId** and **endpoint**,  pass them to your server and send push messages by implementing the [Web Push Protocol](https://www.google.com/url?q=https%3A%2F%2Fmartinthomson.github.io%2Fdrafts%2Fdraft-thomson-webpush-http2.html&sa=D&sntz=1&usg=AFQjCNHCUAHdar4D3qx3glRhWMusvGZz8g).
+The beauty of the Push API standard is that you should be able to take the **endpoint**,  pass it to your server and send push messages by implementing the [Web Push Protocol](https://datatracker.ietf.org/doc/draft-thomson-webpush-protocol/).

 The Web Push Protocol is a new standard which push providers can implement, allowing developers to not have to worry about who the push provider is.
-The idea is that this avoids the need to sign up for API keys and send specially formatted data, like we have to with GCM.
+The idea is that this avoids the need to sign up for API keys and send specially formatted data, like you have to with GCM.

-At the moment Chrome is the only implementation of the Push API and GCM does not support the Web Push Protocol, which is the reason why Chrome requires the **gcm\_sender\_id** and you need to use the restful API for GCM with a specific format for the body of the request and the **Authorization** header.

-The end goal is to move away from requiring these steps and to move to using the Web Push Protocol with Chrome and GCM.
+The end goal is to move away from requiring these Chrome / GCM specific steps and to move to using the Web Push Protocol with Chrome and GCM.

 Until then, you need to detect the endpoint "[https://android.googleapis.com/gcm/send](https://android.googleapis.com/gcm/send)"